LGBTQ rights in Taiwan

 The first Taiwan Pride was held in Taipei in 2003.
-By 2015, when the event was attended by 80,000 participants, it had become the second-largest LGBT pride in Asia, behind Tel Aviv Pride in Israel, which has led many to refer to Taiwan as one of the most liberal countries in Asia as well.
+By 2015, when the event was attended by 80,000 participants, it had become the second-largest LGBT pride in Asia, behind Tel Aviv Pride in Israel.
 By 2019, attendance had grown to 170,000 participants.
+In 2022, Taiwan withdrew from hosting WorldPride 2025 due to dissatisfaction with the proposed event name, 'WorldPride Kaohsiung,' which was considered offensive by both the Taiwanese public and the government.
+As a result, the event was relocated to Washington, D.C., where it successfully took place under the name 'WorldPride Washington, D.C.' in June 2025.